 - For More Fiber – Feel free to add a handful of spinach or kale for some green goodness.
 You can also add 1 tablespoon of either flaxseed or chia seeds to make it more filling.

-- To Make It Sweeter Without Sweetener – Add 1/2 a banana.
+- To Make It Sweeter Without Sweetener – Add 1/2 a fresh banana or frozen banana.

 - Freezing Leftovers – If you accidentally made too much, I don’t suggest trying to store the smoothie as something to drink for later.
 Instead, pour it into popsicle molds as an alternative to my Creamy Mango Popsicles.